caleorourke/grunt-jekyll-pages/OPTIONS.md

 # Options
 You can use the configuration options available below for this plugin.
-Options include:
+These options include:

 * [Global Configuration](#global-configuration)
 * [Build Commands](#build-commands)